 The goal of pathology digitalization isn’t to replace pathologists with computers, but to use computers for menial and time-consuming tasks.
 This way, pathologists will have more time to spend on making better diagnoses, and for a lab this means more time for improving planning and sample tracking.

 Also, we need to keep in mind that sending glasses to other locations demands a certain period of time, while sharing a digital image can be done just with a click of a mouse.

 Digital image can also be used for pathological reports, as well as for result prognosis by using advanced specialized computer software for image analysis.

 In a paper published on the National Center for Biotechnology Information (NCBI) website, we can find interesting information.
 They analyzed how implementation of a digital pathology system in larger institutions can significantly cut their costs.

 In a period of 5 years after implementing digital pathology, expected savings were estimated at 12.4 million dollars for a laboratory that had 219 thousand orders per year.

 One of key factors is better time management by laboratory staff due to increased productivity.

-Efficiency and precision of digital pathology system in analyzing tissue images is much higher than the one of a classic microscope.
+Efficiency and precision of a digital pathology system in analyzing tissue images is much higher than the one of a classic microscope.

 - Better outcomes for patients